BukyChimeh/Buky-s-Portfolio/README.md

 The data was downloaded in CSV format and opened SQL(Big Query).
 The data was cleaned in SQL through the following steps; [Cleaning Link](https://github.com/BukyChimeh/Cleaning-in-SQL/tree/main)

 ## Data Analysis and Visualizations;
-The data was imported to Tableau for analysis and visualization, with additional measures added to the dataframe.
+The data was imported to Tableau for analysis and visualization, with additional measures added to the data frame.

 ## Reports and Insights;
 * Top 5 Brands most expensive brands are not typically the highest rated on average.
-* The market contains more popular and expensive brands, and do not typically have high markdown on sale prices.
+* The market contains more popular and expensive brands and does not typically have a high markdown on sale prices.
 * Regardless of this, customers demand and purchase more expensive brands, proving that more customers rely on brand names more than they rely on user ratings.